LIPS-scheme/lips/docs/docs/scheme-intro/streams.md

 ;; ==> (1 1 1 1 1 1 1 1 1 1)
 ```

-You can define procedures that operate on streams like procedure that add two streams:
+You can define procedures that operate on streams, like procedure that add two streams:

 ```scheme
 (define (stream-add s1 s2)